ga-wdi-exercises/project1/presentations.md

 # Presentations

-Presentations will start on Wednesday at 2:00pm.
+Presentations will start on Thursday at 2:00pm.
 We expect everyone to attend every session and will provide 15 minute breaks between each session.

 This means **no working on your code** while others are presenting.
 This is your chance